-The Center for the Governance of Change is an applied-research, educational and impact-oriented institution that seeks to enhance our ability to understand, anticipate, and manage innovation and its externalities in a variety of domains –political, economic, and societal.
+The Center for the Governance of Change is an impact-oriented educational institution, with a focus on applied research, that seeks to enhance our ability to understand, anticipate, and manage innovation in the political, economic, and social spheres.

-Our world is spinning faster than ever.
-By 2030, nearly 50% of today’s jobs will be automated or outsourced; big data and AI will play a key role in every policy and decision-making process; three out of four companies currently on the S&P 500 list will no longer exist; life expectancy of babies born in the developed world will have surpassed 125 years; and democracy as a form of government could be questioned by half of western citizens.
+Our world is changing faster than ever before.
+By 2030, nearly 50% of the jobs available today will be automated or outsourced.
+Big data and AI will play a key role in every policy and decision-making process.
+Three out of four companies currently on the S&P 500 list will no longer exist.
+The life expectancy of babies born in the developed world will have surpassed 125 years, and democracy as a form of government could be called into question by half of the western world.

-These are just some of the many changes that our globalized and interconnected world will likely experience in the coming decades.
-Things are changing at a rate and in a scale that humankind has not experienced before.
-Consequently, the time that governments, companies, and individuals have to adapt has narrowed dramatically, making the understanding of change a major strategic advantage that every stakeholder should pursue.
+These are just a few of the many changes that our globalized and interconnected world will likely experience in the coming decades.
+Society is changing more drastically and quicker than mankind has experienced before, and as a result the time that governments, companies and individuals have to adapt is shrinking.
+This has rendered the understanding of a change a major strategic advantage for all stakeholders.

-With the aim of advancing that understanding, IE School of Global and Public Affairs has created The Center for the Governance of Change (CGC), an applied-research, educational and impact-oriented institution that will help governments and enterprises to foster technological innovation, and deal with the unexpected consequences that such innovations often bring, thereby allowing them to become more flexible and responsive institutions, capable of tackling the great challenges of our time.
+With the aim of advancing that understanding, the IE School of Global and Public Affairs has created the Center for the Governance of Change (CGC), an impact-oriented educational institution, with a focus on applied research, that will help governments and enterprises foster technological innovation, and deal with the unexpected consequences that innovation often brings.
+This will allow them to become more flexible and responsive institutions, capable of tackling the great challenges of our time.
 The ultimate goal of the CGC is to help build a more prosperous and sustainable society.

 What we do

-The Center hosts a number of transdisciplinary, and cutting-edge research programs designed to expand our understanding of some of the most pressing challenges of our time and generate policy options to tackle them.
+The Center hosts a number of cutting-edge, transdisciplinary research programs designed to broaden our understanding of some of the most pressing challenges of our time, and generate the right policy options to tackle them.